 - Mid-weight boots are best for Machu Picchu.
 Heavy boots provide great cushioning and are very durable but can be a little heavy to trek in

-- The outer membrane should be waterproof.
+- The inner membrane should be waterproof.
 Gore-tex is the best material for this

-- The lacing-system should incorporate speed hocks or D-strings which provide additional ankle support
+- The lacing-system should incorporate speed hooks or D-strings which provide additional ankle support

 Here are some good hiking sandals (Keen make a rather good trekking sandal).

 Gaiters sit over your trekking boot and lower leg and prevent mud, water, pebbles, dust and grit from getting into your boots.
 They come in use on rugged trails or in wet and unpleasant conditions.
 Most trails to Machu Picchu are relatively well worn but if you are trekking on the shoulder rainy months (March/April and October/November) you may want to consider bringing gaiters.